LEIC-ES-2021-22/2LEIC11T3/docs/ProductVision.md

 ### Vision Statement

-Find out the best place to eat today @FEUP
+Find out the best place to eat today @FEUP.

 For students and staff in search of the perfect meal, Food FEUP is an app that provides all you need to know to make your choice.